 ID Address Number of one minute Records Monitored L d/n (dBA) Guideline Limit (Project Goal) (dBA)

-1 Pinecrest 1,375 59.1 65
+1 Pinecrest 1,338 58.8 65

-2 Mellowmead 1,406 58.3 65
+2 Mellowmead 1,329 61.0 65

-3 Edelweiss 1,423 55.9 65
+3 Edelweiss 1,332 59.6 65

-4 Jim Smith 1,413 55.6 65
+4 Jim Smith 1,410 60.3 65

-5 Sunny Hills 1,419 58.2 65
+5 Sunny Hills 1,038 56.5 65

-6 Mahonee 1,177 61.2 65
+6 Mahonee 1,430 63.3 65

-The Project Goal was to maintain noise levels at or below 62 dBA at the end of the 30 year maintenance period in year 2041.
+The Project Goal was to maintain noise levels at or below 62 dBA at the end of the 30 year maintenance period in year 2041 and to always maintain less than the 65 dBA limit.
 This will provide a buffer for future traffic growth and for uncertainties in traffic composition (automobiles vs. trucks) while maintaining traffic noise levels below the City's 65 dBA guideline into the future.

 Noise mitigation was not warranted for residential yards on the north side of All Season's lake.
 The noise level in these properties is and will remain well below the guideline level and Project Goal level.
 Berm barriers were installed as part of the landscaping to provide some additional noise shielding, but were not required to comply with the noise guidelines in all cases.
 Berm construction was limited to the physical geometry of the right of way.
+Mahonee Drive had no barrier installed due to residents declining the original installation.
+Many yards along Mahonee Drive encroached on to the public lands and as such they elected to have no barrier installed.